intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/pruning/eager/README.md

         --pruning_frequency 500
 ```

-To try to train a sparse model in mixed pattern, pruning config can be set as follows：
+To try to train a sparse model in mixed pattern, local pruning config can be set as follows:
 ```python
 pruning_configs=[
         { # pruner0